Volkswagen / Audi Diesel Emission Fraud Settlement Lawyer

-On Friday, September 18, the Environmental Protection Agency (E.P.A.) announced that it would require Volkswagen to recall nearly 500,000 Volkswagen TDI and Audi A3 vehicles after it was discovered that the German automaker intentionally sold cars with faked emission standards.
-The vehicles included in this recall were outfitted with a “defeat device” that enabled the vehicle to sense emissions testing equipment and reduce the amount of mono-nitrogen oxides emitted for the duration of the testing.
+On Friday, September 18 2015, the Environmental Protection Agency (EPA) announced that it would require Volkswagen to recall nearly 500,000 Volkswagen TDI and Audi A3 vehicles after it was discovered that the German automaker intentionally sold cars with faked emission standards.
+The vehicles included in this recall were outfitted with a “defeat device” that enabled them to sense emissions testing equipment and reduce the amount of mono-nitrogen oxides emitted for the duration of the testing.

 Unfortunately, when testing is not occurring, these vehicles emit anywhere from 10 to 40 times more than the legal limit for pollutants set by the Clean Air Act.
-On Tuesday, September 22, Volkswagen announced that the scope of the company’s fraud extends far beyond the more than 400,000 vehicles identified by the E.P.A. in the United States, admitting to selling roughly 11 million cars worldwide equipped with software that was used to cheat on emissions test.
+The following Tuesday, September 22, Volkswagen announced that the scope of the company’s fraud extends far beyond the more than 400,000 vehicles identified by the EPA in the United States, admitting to selling roughly 11 million cars worldwide equipped with software that was used to cheat on emissions tests.

 What vehicles are affected?